-Star Balance allows faculty to provide virtual advising to students.
+Star Balance allows faculty and Office of Student Services (OSS) advisors to provide virtual advising to students.
 Virtual advising is essential when modes of program and course delivery may be primarily on-line.
-Contact your program director or academic advisor, who will connect you with the Star Team who will provide assistance to use Star Balance; or contact the Star Team directly @ starhelp@hawaii.edu.
+Contact your program director or academic advisor, who will connect you with the Star Team who will provide assistance to use Star Balance; or contact the Star Team directly @ star-leam-unitarity (OSS) advisors to provide virtual advising to students.